 Gwyneth Paltrow doesn't have to cook.
 She's a movie star.
 Her mother, Blythe Danner — a formidable actress herself — much preferred the stage to the kitchen.
 But Paltrow's father thrived there.

-Bruce Paltrow was producer and director, mostly of TV hits, like St. Elsewhere. he was also a father who doted on his daughter — until he died, suddenly, nine years ago when he was just 58.
+Bruce Paltrow was a producer and director, mostly of TV hits such as St. Elsewhere.
+He was also a father who doted on his daughter — until he died, suddenly, nine years ago when he was just 58.

-Now, Gwyneth Paltrow is out with a cookbook called My Father's Daughter, celebrating family and togetherness, as the subtitle puts it.
+Now, Gwyneth Paltrow has a cookbook called My Father's Daughter, celebrating family and togetherness, as the subtitle puts it.
 Paltrow's passion for cooking began when she was a very young aspiring actress and found herself joining her father in the kitchen.

 "He came from a house where the family dinner was very, very important," Paltrow says.
 "Every night my grandfather would have the whole family at the table at 6 to eat dinner all together, and my grandmother would cook, and they would all chat and it was their family time.
 He didn't grow up with a lot of money, so when he could afford to go out to restaurants and take us, he was so excited, and I think that's where I got the idea that food is very special and exciting."

-My Father's Daughter features several recipes inspired by Bruce's kitchen experiments, including that for "Bruce's World-Famous Pancakes."
-Though the recipe is quite traditional — flour, buttermilk — Paltrow says that her father's version was always just a bit better than others she tried.
+My Father's Daughter features several recipes inspired by Bruce's kitchen experiments, including "Bruce's World-Famous Pancakes."
+Though the recipe is quite traditional — flour, buttermilk — Paltrow says her father's version was always just a bit better than others she tried.

 "They are honestly the best pancakes," she laughs.
 "They are thin, they're tangy.
 They're not these giant fluffy things.
 I think what made them world-famous is, well, everyone loved the taste of the pancakes, but it became such a thing that he would cook for all of us and our extended family.
 It was almost about the experience as much as the pancakes themselves."